 USB-C to Lightning

 A faster, upgraded version of the original Apple charging cable.
-Connect to the new MacBooks or a Type-C car or wall charger to power your Apple devices even faster.
+Plug into Type-C car or wall chargers, or the USB-C port on your new MacBook to power your iPhone or AirPods.

-PD only works with a USB-C to Lightning or USB-C to USB-C cables plugged into a USB-C power source.
+To unlock PD fast-charging, all you need is a USB-C to Lightning or USB-C to USB-C cable and a Type-C PD-enabled power source.

 USB-C to USB-C